jerbarnes/semeval22_structured_sentiment/README.md

 Each line is an annotated sentence, represented as a dictionary with the following keys and values:

-* 'sent_id': unique sentence identifiers
+* `'sent_id'`: unique sentence identifiers

-* 'text': raw text
+* `'text'`: raw text version of the previously tokenized sentence

-* 'opinions': list of all opinions (dictionaries) in the sentence
+* `opinions'`: list of all opinions (dictionaries) in the sentence

 Additionally, each opinion in a sentence is a dictionary with the following keys and values:

-* 'Source': a list of text and character offsets for the opinion holder
+* `'Source'`: a list of text and character offsets for the opinion holder

-* 'Target': a list of text and character offsets for the opinion target
+* `'Target'`: a list of text and character offsets for the opinion target

-* 'Polar_expression': a list of text and character offsets for the opinion expression
+* `'Polar_expression'`: a list of text and character offsets for the opinion expression

-* 'Polarity': sentiment label ('negative', 'positive', 'neutral')
+* `'Polarity'`: sentiment label ('negative', 'positive', 'neutral')

-* 'Intensity': sentiment intensity ('average', 'strong', 'weak')
+* `'Intensity'`: sentiment intensity ('average', 'strong', 'weak')

 ```